2012

 The PROSPECT drill

-The most important part of the scientific gear on the Luna-Resurs would be a state-of-the-art surface drill, capable of penetrating lunar regolith up to a depth of two meters in a quest for lunar ice.
+The most important part of the scientific gear on the Luna-Resurs would be a state-of-the-art surface drill capable of penetrating the lunar regolith up to a depth of two meters in a quest for lunar ice.
 To include a European-built drill adapted from the ExoMars-2018 mission, the Ministerial Council of the European Space Agency, ESA, was initially expected to approve the continent's participation in the Luna-Resurs project during its meeting in the fall of 2014.

 Martynov also confirmed that the probe's high-accuracy landing system and its "cryogenic" drill designed to preserve the thermal conditions of samples, would have to be contributed by Europe.
 According to Martynov, an inter-agency agreement on the mission between ESA and Roskosmos was undergoing a government review.